Thanks to AI, selling has become more efficient and less pushy, generating higher revenues than ever before.

 Sales intelligence software and your CRM

 You probably often heard Sales intelligence and CRM mentioned in the same discussion.
-These tools are both used to monitor customer data and improve sales performance but aren’t interchangeable.
+These tools are both used to monitor customer data and improve sales performance, but they aren’t interchangeable.

 While CRM software is mainly used to manage customer relationships, sales intelligence software takes things a step further by giving insights into buying patterns, trends, sales triggers, and buying intent data.